champsleague/Graphics_TermProject/README.md

   * You can choose the object you want, such as the shape of a cylinder or box
   * You can also use the object you have (e.g. glTF)
 * Customize function
+  * You can design its surface using drawing tools or image insertion
 * Dynamic Effects